nfldac-ken/led_blocks_tutorial/block_LED_ChangeColourMove.md

 ```

+## If things are not working as you expect.
-## Check your code.
+Check the code.

-Is it the same as shown by clicking the light bulb hint.
+Is it the same as shown by clicking the light bulb hint?

 Then click ``|Download|`` to try your code out on the connected MicroBit
 to see what it does.